SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 2. Paste the decryption function, `_0x2720d7`, in our deobfuscator
 3. Traverse the ast in search for the FunctionDeclaration of the decryption function (in this case, `_0x2720d7`).
 Once found, remove the path as it is no longer necessary
 4. Traverse the ast in search of CallExpressions where the callee is the decryption function (in this case, `_0x2720d7`).
 Once found:
-   1. Assign each arugument of `path.node.arguments` to a variable, ex. `stringToDecrypt` and `decryptionKey` respectively.
+   1. Assign each arugument of `path.node.arguments` to a variable, e.g. `stringToDecrypt` and `decryptionKey` respectively.
    2. Create a variable, `result`
    3. Evaluate `_0x2720d7(stringToDecrypt,decryptionKey)` and assign the resulting value to `result`
    4. Replace the CallExpression path with the actual value: `path.replaceWith(t.valueToNode(result))`